Reducing your water and energy bills

 Close doors to rooms you aren't using, to only heat the space you need.

 Keep windows, curtains and blinds closed in the hottest part of the day to keep cool air in and heat out.

 A lower temperature setting on your heater will use less electricity.
 Decreasing the temperature by 1°C can reduce heating energy use by 10%.
 You should set heaters between 18°C to 20°C

 If your home is too hot, go somewhere cool like a library, shopping centre or the movies.

-When using an air conditioner, a higher temperature setting will use less energy to cool your home.
+A higher temperature setting on your air conditioner will use less energy.
 Increasing the temperature by 1°C can reduce cooling energy use by 10%.
-It is recommended to set air conditioners to 26°C.
+You should set air conditioners to 26°C.